pratikbhadane24/Ecommerce-Django/README.md

 # storefront-Mosh

-The Django Application we built while learning
+The E-Commerce Application we built while learning Django